 Aged rum's sweet notes add a richness to this flavoursome fruit punch, seemingly adding tropical fruitiness.

-Lightly or well-aged rum invigorating with dry champagne, freshened by a touch of lime and balanced by honeyed richness.
-Described by some as being a
+Lightly or well-aged rum invigorated with dry champagne, freshened by a touch of lime and balanced by honeyed richness.
+Described by some as being a rum-based

 A Bloody Mary Cocktail with a hint of bell pepper freshness and a touch of sherry.